 Meet Aisha, sport management graduate, who’s now making waves in her hometown of Luton.
 We caught up with her to hear how her degree helped her land a meaningful role—and why she’s passionate about using sport to bring people together.

-I’m a Community Ambassador for Be Active Bedfordshire.
-I work with local organisations—like Luton Council and Active Luton—to help people become more physically active.
-My job is all about finding the right people and places to get communities moving, especially in areas where activity levels are low.
+I'm a Move More Champion for Be Active Bedfordshire, working with local organisations like Luton Council and Active Luton to help people get more physically active.
+My focus is on finding the right people and places to get communities moving, especially in areas where activity levels are low and the need is greatest.

 What led you to pursue a career in sport and wellbeing?